 Try to think of quick ways of having the things you like to eat.
 If possible, get someone to prepare your favourite foods in advance and freeze them in small portions.
 A microwave makes defrosting and heating easier and quicker.

 If you have diarrhoea after pancreatic surgery, it is probably related to difficulty digesting fat.
 Avoid very high fibre foods (such as cereal and dried fruit) for a time as these may make things worse.
 Tell your doctor, nurse or dietitian.

-You may need some medicines to control your symptoms.
+You might need to give a poo (stool) sample to check how your pancreas is working.
+You might need some medicines to control your symptoms.
 If you're taking enzyme supplements, your dietitian may need to alter the dose.
 They can also suggest some changes to your diet that may help.

 If you are finding it hard to eat, there are plenty of nutritional supplements available on prescription.
 Some are powders you sprinkle on your food and some are drinks that are complete meals in themselves.